Your collection account

 We need collections to be involved

 We hope collections can maintain an active presence on Art Detective, as Art UK will also send private comments and suggestions through the site for collections’ attention.
-These may include comments from public users that do not need to be discussed publicly, such as approaches from sitters’ relatives, or simple suggestions to improve and enhance the artwork data, such as possible spelling mistakes.
+These may include comments from public users that do not need to be discussed publicly, such as approaches from sitters’ relatives, or simple suggestions to improve and enhance the artwork record, such as possible spelling mistakes.
 Proposed discussions will be sent to the relevant collection before a public discussion is created: collections will receive email notifications about this activity.

 Sharing high resolution images

 Occasionally, contributors to public discussions may want to see a high resolution image of the artwork in question.
 Collections own the rights to the high resolution images of the artworks shown on Art UK, and should decide whether they would like to share them.
-If a collection feels comfortable sharing a high resolution image, we require the collection to upload the high resolution image to the relevant public discussion (or to explicitly give permission for Art UK to do so).
+If a collection feels comfortable sharing a high resolution image, we require the collection to upload the high resolution image to the relevant public discussion (or to give Art UK permission to do so).
 High resolution images are uploaded at the collection’s own risk as, once uploaded, images can be downloaded by anyone viewing the public discussion – even users who are not signed up.
 If a collection would like to share the image on an individual basis with specific Art Detective contributors, Art UK can help put collections and individuals in touch.
-Please email Art UK at email@example.com if you are a collection who wants to share an image with an individual contributor.
+Please email Art UK at firstname.lastname@example.org if you are a collection who wants to share an image with an individual contributor.

 All collections should have been sent high resolution images of their artworks by Art UK.
 Please contact us at email@example.com if you have any questions about this.

 You will receive email notifications from Art Detective if you are following a group, following a discussion, or if Art UK include the collection in a proposed discussion.
-You can tell if you are watching a group or a discussion by signing into Art Detective, and going on to the individual group page, or on the discussions pages.
-If the ‘eye’ symbol is green it means you are watching the group or discussion.
+You can tell if you are watching a group or a discussion by signing into Art Detective and going on to the individual group page, or on the discussions pages.
+If the ‘eye’ symbol is red it means you are watching the group or discussion.
 Click the ‘eye’ to unwatch groups or discussions.
 If you are watching a group, you will automatically watch any new discussions that are posted which are assigned to that group.

 To see the status of proposed discussions you will need to be signed in.
 Sign into Art Detective, then hover your cursor over the circular icon in the top-right corner.
 A menu will appear.
 Click ‘Proposed discussions’.
 Please note that completed proposed discussions will be removed from this menu.
 Proposed discussions are completed either when the discussion is made public, or if Art UK believe the query has been resolved.